samvera-labs/dive-into-valkyrie-workshop/README.md

 ### Excercise: Putting it together in a controller (9:45)

-First we need to add a method to the resource model:
+First we need to add a method to the resource model in order to rendering book resources.
+Let's not dwell on this.
 ```ruby
 def to_partial_path
   "#{model_name.collection}/#{model_name.element}"